texcoffier/qrbug/DOC/config.md

   - `Button` : A button the user can click to report an incident ; `value` will be the text inside the button.
   - `Input` : A one line input box the user can write into to report an incident ;
   - `Textarea` : A multi-line box the user can write into to report an incident ;
-- **Ask confirm** (bool) : Whether to present the user with a confirmation box before submitting the incident report for this failure.
+- **Ask confirm** (string) : If not empty, asks the user with a confirmation box before submitting the incident report for this failure.

 You can parent a failure with `failure_add(parent_id, child_id)`.
 Parenting failures allows to create a hierarchy of failures that can be attached to any object, so the users can report exactly what went wrong.